 In the past few years, Jehovah’s Witnesses have stepped up the attention they’re giving to children in particular.
-Witnesses have occasionally produced literature aimed at teens and young adults, but recently they’ve even started producing videos that are for a much younger crowd.
+Witnesses have, in the past, occasionally produced literature aimed at teens and young adults, but recently they’ve even started producing videos that are for a much younger crowd.

 While these videos are supposedly meant to teach children to be closer to Jehovah as a god, I firmly believe that they are teaching children that Jehovah is an overbearing, tightfisted, micromanaging god who is always disappointed in you.
 How so?